 Under volunteer Ben Medows’ direction the food pantry ministry greatly expanded and the pantry moved out to a large pole barn, making it among the largest Salvation Army food pantries in the state.
 Another Salvation Army volunteer, Mary Smith, was a caseworker for the Salvation Army and was awarded Indiana Divisional Volunteer of the Year in ca2002.
 During the 2000’s the Christmas Angel Tree program and family adopting became popular, but the Army continued its traditional food basket and Toyland programs.
 During the ten years 2002-2011, Marion had six different sets of officers.
 In recent years The Salvation Army used its gym for a neighborhood drop-in center, and offered a summer lunch program.

 Currently The Salvation Army provides year-round assistance to people in need as it has funds available.
 The Salvation Army now serves Grant County with Emergency Assistance for utility bill and rent assistance, food pantry, lodging, gasoline, referrals, scouting and music programs, men’s and women’s clubs, church services, meals, and counseling.
 A summer camp experience is offered to kids and families at a token price of $25 per camper for three to five days at Hidden Falls, a 700-acre camp in Southern Indiana.
 Fresh out of Training College and newly married, Lieutenants Jason and Dana Bigelow have been the corps officers since June 2011 and have continued the mission.
-They have worked hard to expand community awareness of the Army – and have also expanded their family to include a baby boy named Noah, with another baby on the way!
+They have worked hard to expand community awareness of the Army – and have also expanded their family to include two young boys, Noah & Liam!

 May God bless the work of The Salvation Army in Marion for many years to come!